kyma-project/addons/bundles/azure-service-broker-0.0.1/README.md

 ### Additional template files

-According to original `open-service-broker-azure` chart, bundle `azure-service-broker` has additional files:
+Comparing to the original `open-service-broker-azure` chart, the `azure-service-broker` bundle contains these additional files:
 * `post-install-job.yaml` - check if `ServiceBroker` resource is ready to use, if job is done `ServiceInstance` can be in running state.
 * `pre-delete-job.yaml` - remove `ServiceBroker` before `Secret` resource will be removed otherwise `Secret` could be removed before `ServiceBroker` and deprovisioning process can fail.
 * `sa.yaml`, `role-binding.yaml`, `role.yaml` - add permissions for jobs above.